-- A. During the year, office of the superintendent of stamp has issued its opinion u/s 31 of the Gujarat Stamp Act, 1958 and levied Stamp Duty amounting to Rs.
-651.88 Lakhs upon company with reference to demerger transaction undertaken by the company vide National Company Law Tribunal, Order No. CP(CAA) No. 56/ NCLT/AHM/2018 and CA(CAA) No. 14/NCLT/AHM/2018.
-The company has applied to the Chief Controlling Revenue Authority to draw up a statement of case and refer the same to the Hon'ble High Court of Gujarat under Sec.
-54 of the Gujarat Stamp Act 1958.
-Based on legal opinion obtained, the Company has made provision of stamp duty amounting to Rs.
-39.38 Lakhs in the books of accounts.
-The said liability will be discharged once final assessment order will be issued by the stamp duty authority. - B. In such cases, settlement of liability may result in outflow of additional cash than the amount disclosed in the note as contingent liabilities owing to interest component on such liability outstanding.
-Wherever interest rate is determinable for any specific liability, the amount so disclosed is after considering interest on such liability up to the reporting date. - C. The Income-Tax Department had carried out a search operation at the Company's various business premises and residential premises of promoters and certain key managerial persons of the company, under Section 132 of the Income-Tax Act, 1961 on 08 September 2021 and concluded on 11 September 2021.
-The Company had extended full cooperation to the Income-tax officials during the search and provided all the information sought by them.
-The Company had made the necessary disclosures to the stock exchanges in this regard on 12 September 2021, in accordance with Regulation 30 of the SEBI (LODR) Regulations, 2015 (as amended).
-As on the date of issuance of these financial results, the Company has not received any formal communication from the Income-tax department regarding the findings of their investigation / examination.
-Given the nature and complexity of the matter, the final outcome of which is not ascertainable, the impact on the results in relation to the matter cannot be determined at present by the management.
+- A. The company has received opinion from the office of the superintendent under Gujarat Stamp Act, 1958 wherein it has assessed Stamp Duty amounting to ₹ 651.88 Lakhs with reference to demerger transaction undertaken by the company vide National Company Law Tribunal, Order No. CP(CAA) No. 56/NCLT/AHM/2018 and CA(CAA) No. 14/NCLT/AHM/2018.
+Based on Legal Opinion, the company has filed writ petition in Hon.
+Gujarat High Court vide Special Civil Application No. 1042/2023 against the said assessed duty.
+Moreover, based on the legal opinion, the company has made provision of stamp duty amounting to ₹ 39.38 Lakhs in the books of accounts.
+The said liability will be discharged once final assessment order is issued by the stamp duty authority. - B. In such cases, settlement of liability may result in outflow of additional cash than the amount disclosed in the note as contingent liabilities owing to interest component on such liability outstanding.
+Wherever interest rate is determinable for any specific liability, the amount so disclosed is after considering interest on such liability up to the reporting date.

-33 Financial Instruments - Fair Value And Risk Measurements
+33 Financial Instruments - Fair Values And Risk Measurements